Sandhurst Town F.C.: History

 Upon finishing 7th in the 2010-11 league season, the Fizzers went on to beat Wembley F.C.
 1–0 at Farnborough Town Football Stadium on 6 May 2011 in the EL Records Premier Challenge Cup.
 This was the first time Sandhurst had won this honour and did so without conceding a single goal throughout the tournament.

 The 2022-23 season saw Sandhurst hit the national headlines as they were forced to play 10 games in 13 days following a wet winter which had seen many games postponed, and the FA insisting that all leagues were to be completed by the end of April.
 Winning eight out of the ten games enabled them to clinch the Combined Counties League Division One title.

+Under subsequent management changes, the club was relegated back to Step 6 at the conclusion of the 2024–25 season.

+For the 2026–27 season, staying at Step 6 the club was laterally moved by the Football Association from the Combined Counties League to Division One of the Wessex League.
+Carl Barrie was appointed first-team manager ahead of the campaign.

 Stadium

-Sandhurst Town play their home games at Bottom Meadow, Sandhurst Memorial Park, Yorktown Road, Sandhurst, Berkshire, GU47 9BJ.

 The first ground used by the club was a field adjacent to the Bull & Butcher Public House, which was used as the club headquarters.
 After a few years, a move was made to the Memorial Park where the club remained until the 1996 close season apart from a couple of seasons during the 1950s spent on a nearby pitch in St John's Road.
 The introduction of the National Lottery prompted an immediate bid for funding to build a new ground in Bottom Meadow adjacent to the Memorial Park.
 With support and backing through additional match funding from Bracknell Forest Borough Council and Sandhurst Town Council, the club were successful in the first round of allocation ever made by the National Lotteries Charities Board.

 The new facilities opened in August 1997 at a cost of £265,000.
 The ground is totally enclosed with perimeter fence and contains a boardroom/changing rooms complex, floodlights, covered accommodation, hardstanding and a post and rail barrier around the pitch.
 The new pitch was laid some eighteen months previously, following guidance from the national Sports Turf Council, but did not stage its first match until the start of the 1997–98 season.
 The ground and facilities at Bottom Meadow have been designed to meet the highest grading level of the Isthmian League to enable the club to make further progress in the football pyramid structure when circumstances permit.
 How far this progression has reached can be determined by the inclusion of the Club into the FA Cup for season 1998–99.
 The attendance record at the ground was set on 17 August 2002, when 2,449 watched Sandhurst Town's league match against AFC Wimbledon.